guaraqe/lineageflow/README.md

 # Installation

 LineageFlow has been developed for Linux, and is written in Haskell.
-In order to install it, `nix` must be installed in your computer.
+In order to build it, `nix` must be installed in your computer.
 This can be done with:

 ```